 Up to eight volunteers from the parish agree to take SPRED training to learn how to offer appropriate religious education for children or adults with special needs.
 Three of these volunteers agree to take additional training as team leaders.
 These volunteers form a small community of faith—people who enter into friendship and agree to welcome up to six friends with special needs.
 The volunteers decide on an age group depending on the greatest need of the community: children 6-10; youth 11-16; young adults 17-21; or adults 22+.
 The group agrees to follow the standards of the SPRED agency.

-Our Lady of Divine Providence serves a group of adults ages 22 and older.
+Three Holy Women serves a group of youth age 11-16 years old; SS Peter & Paul serves a group of adolescents age 17-21; Our Lady of Divine Providence serves a group of adults age 22 and older.
 SPRED catechists meet twice a month in a group setting, first as a catechist’s adult group, and the second time our SPRED friends join us.
 We are looking for warm, friendly, faith-filled people to join our SPRED group as catechists.
 No background is needed, and training is provided.
 To get a better idea of a SPRED session with friends, watch a video at spredmilwaukee.org.
-For more information, please contact our parish chairperson, Kathy Tolbert, at email@example.com or visit spredmilwaukee.org.
+For more information, please contact our parish chairperson, Kathy Tolbert, at firstname.lastname@example.org or visit spredmilwaukee.org.